Ericdowney/Blocks/README.md

     -> AccessTokenSequence -> GetUserProfileBlock

 The logic of the application required no modifications to add an entire new flow for logging a user into the app.
+The flow for the `CreateAccountSequence` can be updated to be even simpler.

+`CreateAccountSequence`

+    -> CreateNewUserBlock -> LoginSequence

+This way, any updates to `LoginSequence` would then be automatically picked up by the `CreateAccountSequence`